 For budget accommodation, check out Manta Lodge*.
 It’s super close to the beach and they also host the dive shop.

-Stradbroke Island is only 30km away from Brisbane, in Queensland.
+Minjerribah is only 30km away from Brisbane, in Queensland.
 It is easy to reach by boarding a ferry from Cleveland, with a car or as a pedestrian.
 Buses on the island align their timetable with the ferry arrivals and departures.